i-JRay-i/jimtexteditor/README.md

 - Save and exit commands
 - Processing shell commands in COMMAND mode
 - Basic motions in NORMAL mode (hjkl, word forward and backward with W and B, half page down and up with CTRL+D and CTRL+U)
+- Arrow keys for moving in INSERT mode.
 - Status and message bars

 ## Features planned